-I continued to travel on and off for the next 15 years while earning a degree in Fine Arts, Psychology and Education.
-For about a decade I worked as a teacher but the stressful environment wasn't for me.
+I continued to travel on and off for the next 15 years when I could, while gently over time earning a degree in Fine Arts, Psychology and Education.
+For about a decade I worked as a teacher but soon realised that type of corporate and stressful (asking way too much of our teachers) environment wasn't beneficial to anyone's health.

-When I moved to the Middle East to teach, my work with women and equality encouraged me to direct and produce the Vagina Monologues with a very at need and marginalized female population.
+When I lived in the Middle East my work with women and equality encouraged me to direct and produce the Vagina Monologues with a very at need and marginalized female population.
 To honour my learning and what I knew was missing I enrolled and graduated the Spiritual Psychotherapy program at The Transformational Arts College in Toronto, I completed a Transformational coaching program & wrote and published a book called "My Year off Men."

-Recently I finished my first year internship in Intuitive Herbalism (plant spirit medicine) and am an advocate for the medical and spiritual use of cannabis and all it entails.
-I and am very active and interested in pursuing a career in psychedelic integration psychotherapy to help women, LGBTQIA and BIPOC persons navigate mental health challenges such as PTSD.
+A few years years ago I finished my almost year long internship in Intuitive Herbalism (plant spirit medicine) and am an advocate for the medical and spiritual use of cannabis and all it entails.
+I have trained and practiced in psychedelic integration psychotherapy.